SYLan2019/STDOD/README.md

 # STDOD
  A visual object tracking method where we take into account the difference between occlusion and self-deformation in a spatial-temporal regularised DCF filter.
+(Robust Visual Object Tracking with Spatiotemporal Regularisation and Discriminative Occlusion Deformation, International Conference on Image Processing (ICIP).
+IEEE, 2021, pp. 1879-1883.)

  In this demo video, a comparison of our approach (red) with STRCF (green), HCFstar (blue), ASRCF (yellow),  and GFSDCF (cyan) on the first 240 frames of Girl2 sequence  from OTB100.